dokryconn/Dokters-Prescription/README.md

 ## Customizing the **Ableton Takeover** script

+- FOLLOW THESE STEPS TO CUSTOMIZE THE "ABLETON TAKEOVER.AHK" SCRIPT:
 1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
 2. Open the **`Ableton Takeover.AHK`** file in the `Dok's Rx Cabinet\Over The Counter\Ableton Takeover`folder with any text editor such as "Notepad"; or a script editor such as "SciTE4Autohotkey."
 3. Edit the script text to include/exclude any specific program process names, following the instructions within the `Ableton Takeover README.txt` file.